 The high score under bi-softmax will satisfy a bi-directional consistency.
 Namely, the two matched objects should be each other's nearest neighbor in the embedding space.
 The instance similarity $\textbf{f}$ can directly associate objects with a simple nearest neighbor search.

 \paragraph{No target cases} Objects without a target in the feature space should not be matched to any candidates.
 Newly appeared objects, vanished tracks, and some false positives fall into this category.
-The bi-softmax can tackle this problem directly, as It is hard for these objects to obtain bi-directional consistency, leading to low matching scores.
+The bi-softmax can tackle this problem directly, as it is hard for these objects to obtain bi-directional consistency, leading to low matching scores.
 If a newly detected object has high detection confidence, it can start a new track.
-However, previous methods often directly drop the objects that do not match any tracks.
+Moreover, previous methods often directly drop the objects that do not match any tracks.
 We argue that despite most of them are false positives, they are still useful regions that the following objects are likely to match.
 We name these unmatched objects \emph{backdrops} and keep them during matching.
 Experiments show that backdrops can reduce the number of false positives.

-\paragraph{Multi-targets cases} Most states of the art detectors only do intra-class duplicate removal by None Maximum Suppression (NMS).
-Consequently, some objects may have different categories but the same locations.
+\paragraph{Multi-targets cases} Most state-of-the-art detectors only do intra-class duplicate removal by None Maximum Suppression (NMS).
+Consequently, some objects at the same locations might have different categories.
 In most cases, only one of these objects is true positive while the others not.
 This process can boost the object recall and contribute to a high mean Average Precision (mAP)~\cite{voc, coco}.
 However, it will create duplicate feature embeddings.
 To handle this issue, we do inter-class duplicate removal by NMS.
 The IoU threshold for NMS is 0.7 for objects with high detection confidence (larger than 0.5) and 0.3 for objects with low detection confidence (lower than 0.5).